Skip to main content

 401 Unauthorized

-You receive a 401 response when the Authorization header is missing or the token is invalid (expired, malformed, or revoked).
+You receive a 401 response when the X-API-Key header is missing or the key is invalid (expired, malformed, or revoked).

 If you see a 401, verify that:

-- The token has not expired or been revoked in your dashboard
+• The key has not expired or been revoked in your dashboard

 403 Forbidden